Skip to content

 We will compare some aligners next week

-In the below class exercise we will be using Trimmomatic.
+In the class exercises below, we will be using Trimmomatic and Trim Galore.

 module load gcc/13.3.0-xp3epyt